ArmandPhilippot/coldark/packages/coldark-vscode/README.md

   Used for description, comment or invisible, icons.
 - **`coldark04`: Alternative foreground 1**
   Used for activityBar background (both versions) and as foreground for status bar when no folder is opened.
-  (Used for text editor gutters & user interaction/form components like inputs, checkboxes and dropdowns.
-Can also be used for borders.)
 - **`coldark05`: Default foreground**
   Also used with opacity for borders and shadows.
 Can also be used for punctuation.
 - **`coldark06`: Alternative foreground 2**